Isaac Sileku

-Isaac Mbulelo Sileku is a South African politician who has been a Member of the Western Cape Provincial Parliament since 2022.
-A member of the Democratic Alliance, he previously served as the Deputy Executive Mayor of the Theewaterskloof Local Municipality from 2016 until 2019 and as a Permanent Delegate to the National Council of Provinces from the Western Cape from 2019 to 2022.
+Isaac Mbulelo Sileku (born 4 August 1978) is a South African politician who has been the Western Cape's Provincial Minister of Mobility since 2024.
+A member of the Democratic Alliance, he has been a Member of the Western Cape Provincial Parliament since 2022.
+Sileku previously served as the Deputy Executive Mayor of the Theewaterskloof Local Municipality from 2016 until 2019 and as a Permanent Delegate to the National Council of Provinces from the Western Cape from 2019 to 2022.

 Early life

 Sileku grew up in Beaufort West.
 He was involved in school politics and soon saw himself wanting to become a politician.
 Sileku later moved to Caledon.